-According to U.S. Census data, in 2019, more than 373,000 Philadelphians had incomes below the federal poverty line, which in 2019 was \$25,750 for a family of four.
+According to U.S. Census data, in 2018, more than 380,000 Philadelphians (approximately one in four residents) had incomes below the federal poverty line, which in 2018 was \$25,100 for a family of four.
 Close to one third of those living below poverty in Philadelphia are children under the age of 18.
-At 24.3 percent, Philadelphia's poverty rate remains the highest among the nation's ten largest cities.
+At 25 percent, Philadelphia's poverty rate remains the highest among the nation's ten largest cities.
 To address the problem of high and persistent poverty, the City of Philadelphia is implementing a multi-pronged approach that will assist families in getting their basic needs met, connecting working age adults to emerging opportunities in the local economy, and preparing children and youth with the knowledge and skills required for a stable financial future.
 Under the leadership of Mayor Kenney, Philadelphia is undertaking a comprehensive strategy to reduce the number of poverty-level families and individuals.
-Philadelphia's cross-departmental approach to address poverty will include participation by the Mayor's Office of Education, the Division of Housing and Community Development; the Commerce Department; the Office of Community Empowerment and Opportunity; the Office of Transportation, Infrastructure and Sustainability; the Mayor's Policy Office; and other City agencies.
+Philadelphia's cross-departmental approach to address poverty will include participation by the Mayor's Office of Education, the Division of Housing and Community Development, the Office of Workforce Development, the Office of Community Empowerment and Opportunity, the Office of Transportation, Infrastructure and Sustainability, the Mayor's Policy Office and other City agencies.
 A summary of the key actions planned to reduce poverty are provided below.